 She clearly didn’t know why we were there but gave us a map, pointed out a few places and we went on our way.

 So what is there in Jönköping?
-There’s a cool playground and some musical bells you can jump on (which delighted Mrs T) as well as a Matchstick museum – one of the quirkier places we’ve visited.
+There’s a cool playground and some musical bells you can jump on (which delighted Mrs T) as well as a Matchstick museum – undoubtedly one of the quirkier places we’ve visited.
 The inventors of the safety match opened their factory in Jönköping, putting the city on the global map.

 Jönköping’s position on the southern edge of Lake Vatten, Sweden’s second largest lake, makes it a picturesque spot.
 There are sandy beaches and views of the lakes which go on for miles.
 People walk or cycle along the pathways although we didn’t come across any sunbathers.
-Even in the peak of July the temperature only gets to around 21 degrees Celsius.
+Even in the peak of summer in July the temperature only gets to around 21 degrees Celsius.

 Accommodation